 Comment Gerhard Pelzer, Germany: suggests adding here the following requirement: “Operators should not replace regular workers by volunteers and should not only use volunteers for regular work.”

 Standard Committee Response: Committee understands the concern and acknowledges that this problem exists.
 However the committee can’t see how voluntary work can be restricted in this standard.
 Voluntary work does not necessarily mean exploitation and there are established systems that have an ongoing voluntary need.

+Organic operations should make a positive social and cultural contribution over and above legal obligations.
+This could be in one or several of the following areas:

+Education and training

+Research and innovation

+Supporting the local and wider community

+Enhancing rural development.

 Comment Krav, Sweden: In the recommendations section there should be a recommendation that employers should pay a living wage based on local or national living wage levels calculated by local trade unions and NGOs.
 The living wage should cover the basic needs of the worker and their families (one wage covers 3 consumption units).
 It should include potable water, access to education and health services, housing, transport, clothing, food needs and savings.